---

 | `MAX_FRAMES` | `64` |

-### New Transaction Type
+### Frame Transaction

 A new [EIP-2718](./eip-2718.md) transaction with type `FRAME_TX_TYPE` is introduced.
-Transactions of this type are referred to as "Frame transactions".
+Transactions of this type are referred to as **frame transactions**.

 The payload is defined as the RLP serialization of the following: